antoineb1/Finance-projects/README.md

-Mini projects for finance.
+Projects for finance.
 Each project had a personal README that explains the projects.